Spirodela polyrhiza

 Spirodela polyrhiza (orth. var.
-S. polyrrhiza) is a species of duckweed known by the common names common duckmeat, greater duckweed, great duckmeat, common duckweed, and duckmeat.
+S. polyrrhiza) is a species of duckweed known by the common names common duckmeat, greater duckweed, great duckmeat, common duckweed, giant duckweed, and duckmeat.
 It can be found nearly worldwide in many types of freshwater habitat.

 Description

 Spirodela polyrhiza is a perennial aquatic plant usually growing in dense colonies, forming a mat on the water surface.
 Each plant is a smooth, round, flat disc 0.5 to 1.0 cm wide.
 Its upper surface is mostly green, sometimes red, while the lower surface is dark red.
 It produces several minute roots and a pouch containing male and female flowers.
 The top part dies in the fall and the plant often overwinters as a turion.
-The turion sinks to the bottom of the water body and stays in a dormant phase, until water temperature reaches 15 °C. The turions then germinate on the bottom of the water body and start a new life cycle.
+The turion sinks to the bottom of the water body and stays in a dormant phase, until water temperature reaches 15 C. The turions then germinate on the bottom of the water body and start a new life cycle.
 As this species lives in ponds and slow-moving water bodies, differs developmentally from terrestrial plants in morphology and physiology.
 It undergoes mainly vegetative growth in spring and summer, forming new fronds.
 Spirodela polyrhiza rarely flowers.
 In fall and winter it switches into a dormant phase represented by the turions due to nutrition starvation and freezing temperatures.

 Because of its fast growth, direct contact with media and small genome size (~150 Mb), S. polyrhiza is an ideal system for biofuels, bioremediation, and carbon cycling.
 A comprehensive genomic study of S. polyrhiza was published in February 2014.
 The results provide insights into how this organism is adapted to rapid growth and an aquatic lifestyle.